sweetymhaiske/arduino-esp32/libraries/RainMaker/examples/README.md

 > NOTE : This should be the first call before using any other ESP RainMaker API.
 * You can also set the configuration of node using following API's
- 1. RMaker.setTimeSync()
+ 1. RMaker.setTimeSync(bool val)
-> NOTE : If you want to set the configuration for the node then the above API should be called first and then `RMaker.initNode()`.
+> NOTE : If you want to set the configuration for the node then these configuration API's must be called before `RMaker.initNode()`.

 ### RMaker.start()
-It performs provisioning and starts the ESP RainMaker Agent.
+It starts the ESP RainMaker agent.
 ```
 RMaker.start()
 ```
+> NOTE :

-> NOTE : ESP Rainmaker Agent should be initialized before this call.
+> 1. ESP Rainmaker agent should be initialized before this call.
-> Once ESP RainMaker Agent starts, compulsorily call WiFi.beginProvision() API.
+> 2. Once ESP RainMaker agent starts, compulsorily call WiFi.beginProvision() API.
+WiFi initialization is already handled inside in `RMaker.intiNode()`

 ### RMaker.stop()
-It stops the ESP RainMaker Agent which was started using `RMaker.start()`.
+It stops the ESP RainMaker agent which was started using `RMaker.start()`.
 ```
 RMaker.stop()
 ```

 ### RMaker.deinitNode()
-It deinitialize the ESP RainMaker Node created using `RMaker.initNode()`.
+It deinitialize the ESP RainMaker agent and node created using `RMaker.initNode()`.
 ```
 RMaker.deinitNode(Node node)
 ```